basham/swit-workshop-writing/slides.md

 Choose, Select, Use, View

 Notes:
-In general, do not use words that describe the what the user should do with their device, such as click a mouse, tap the screen, press a button, or see the printout.
+In general, do not use words that describe what the user should do with their device, such as click a mouse, tap the screen, press a button, or see the printout.
 Instead, use words that describe the action the user wants to do with the interface, such as choose an option, select text, use search, or view more details.